Documentation

 ⚠️

-1. With protection enabled, tap on Whitelist Channels to expand the section
+1. With protection enabled, tap the Channels card on your dashboard

 How to add YouTube channels to your child's whitelist

-2. In the search box, enter the channel's @handle or name
+2. In the search bar labeled "Search @channel or add new", enter the channel's @handle or name

-1. Search results appear below showing matching channels
+3. Search results appear below showing matching channels with avatar, name, and @handle

 Tip: Start with 5-10 channels your child already enjoys.
 You can always add more later.